Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

 Buying in bulk allows you to lock in great savings instead of paying for small, intermittent deliveries.
 We have a wide range of large storage tanks on offer, perfectly suited for the bulk storage of your fuels.
 Get in touch today to find out more about our tank storage solutions.

 Kerosene can’t be set on fire with a match.
-In liquid from, it’s non-explosive and cannot mix with the air to become explosive.
+In liquid form, it’s non-explosive and cannot mix with the air to become explosive.
 For it to ignite, it must be vaporised.

-Inhaling heating oil fumes is not deadly and there is only an extremely small chance of carbon monoxide entering your home.
-It releases low emissions, meaning it’s a fairly clean fuel to use as heating.
+Inhaling heating oil fumes is not deadly, and there is only an extremely small chance of carbon monoxide entering your home.
+It releases low emissions, meaning it’s a fairly clean fuel to use for heating.

 It also produces the hottest flame of all home fuel sources, making it the most efficient method for heating your home quickly.
 In fact, it burns 300 degrees hotter than natural gas, allowing it to heat your home faster and maximise its output.

 A surprising fact about kerosene is that it can clean motorcycle chains and bicycle chains.
-High quality industrial heating oil contains additives which improve the performance of equipment, allowing them to successfully clean them.
+High-quality industrial heating oil contains additives which improve the performance of equipment, allowing it to clean itself successfully.

 Rocket fuel kerosene, also known as RP1 type kerosene fuel, is commonly used in jet engines as rocket fuel when mixed with oxygen.
 Kerosene has many benefits over other fuels when used as jet fuel.